geometerio/geometrics/guides/javascript.md

 Note that we pass the `span.context()` in the socket connection params as `traceContext`.
 We pick up this context on the backend and use it to tie the frontend span with the trace context in the backend.

-At the moment, spans will not nest within each other if you call `withSpan` from within another `withSpan` block.
-This is a known issue and is being worked on.
+At the moment, it is only possible to record synchronous behavior executed in the context of a `withSpan`.